-On the nose there’s Chocolate Orange (Jaffa Cakes!), Cherry and Cranberry with some Toffee and Chocolate.
-Amarone is a dry Red Wine from Italy and interestingly this is quite dry on the palate as well – the chocolate orange from the nose continues here with more Cranberry, Red Grapes and a little warming touch of Cinnamon.
+Taste: Amarone is a dry Red Wine from Italy and interestingly this is quite dry on the palate as well – the chocolate orange from the nose continues here with more Cranberry, Red Grapes and a little warming touch of Cinnamon.

 Value: Comes in around £40 – £45 a bottle but it’s 50%, natural colour, non chill filtered and something that little bit different – making it a very worthy purchase in my opinion.

-Total: 46 / 50 – a great big mouthful of flavour at a good price.
-What are you waiting for?
+A great big mouthful of flavour at a good price.
+What’s not to like?